ash-project/ash_graphql/documentation/how_to/authorize-with-graphql.md

 * `:tenant` - a tenant when using [multitenancy](https://ash-hq.org/docs/guides/ash/latest/topics/multitenancy.md).
 * `:ash_context` - a map of arbitrary context to be passed into the changeset/query.
 Accessible via `changeset.context` and `query.context`

-By default, `authorize?` in the api is set to true.
-To disable authorization for a given API in graphql, use:
+By default, `authorize?` in the domain is set to true.
+To disable authorization for a given domain in graphql, use:

 ```elixir
 graphql do